By profession · Teacher

 Does my teacher's pension count as retirement savings?

-Yes — but as a stream of income, not as a lump sum.
-Yearfold lets you enter your projected pension as a monthly income source.
-Don't include the pension's actuarial value in your investment balance, or you'll double-count.
+Yes — but as a stream of income, not a lump sum.
+Enter the projected monthly pension as a retirement income source.
+Don't also include the pension's actuarial value in your investment balance, or you'll double-count and badly overstate your readiness.

 Can I retire earlier as a teacher?